-An Act relative to the commercial exploitation of people..
+An Act relative to the commercial exploitation of people.

-Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority
+Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows:

-- of the same, as follows: 1 SECTION 1.
-Chapter 265 of the General Laws, as most recently amended by Chapter 2 256 of the Acts of 2010, is hereby further amended by inserting after section 48 the following 5 3 sections:-4 Section 49.
-As used in sections 50 through 51, inclusive, the following words shall, 5 unless the context clearly requires otherwise, have the following meanings: - 6 "Blackmail", is to be given its ordinary meaning and includes but is not limited to a threat 7 to - 8 convey or publish any fact or purported fact tending to subject any person to 9 embarrassment, - 10 contempt, defamation, hatred, ridicule or worry. - 11 "Commercial sexual activity", any sex act on account of which anything of value is 12 given, promised to, or received by any person.
+- SECTION 1.
+Chapter 265 of the General Laws, as appearing in the 2008 - 2 Official Edition, and so amended by Chapter 256 of the Acts of 2010, is hereby further amended - 3 by adding at the end thereof the following 5 new sections:- - 4 Section 49.
+As used sections 50 through 51 inclusive, the following words - 5 shall, unless the context clearly requires otherwise, have the following meanings: - 6 "Blackmail", is to be given its ordinary meaning and includes but is not limited - 7 to a threat to convey or publish any fact or purported fact tending to subject any person to - 8 embarrassment, contempt, defamation, hatred, ridicule or worry. - 9 "Commercial sexual activity", any sex act on account of which anything of - value is given, promised to, or received by any person.